hyurl/class-mixins/README.md

 #### Naming Conflict and Priority

-When the target class and source classes/objects carry the same properties/ methods, the program will follow this rule to apply them:
+When the base class and mixins classes/objects carry the same properties/ methods, the program will follow this rule to apply them:

-1. The properties/method defined in the target class are always NO.1.
+1. The properties/method defined in the base class are always NO.1.
-2. If the property/method is inherited from the supper class, then the one from mixins (must be own property) will overwrite it.
+2. If the property/method is inherited from the supper class, then the one from mixins (must be own property) will override it.
-3. If the property from a mixin is inherited from its supper class, then the inherited property in the target class will remain and ignore the mixin's.
+3. If the property from a mixin is inherited from its supper class, then the inherited property in the base class will remain and ignore the mixin's ones.
 4. The program will travel the whole prototype chain of a mixin to copy properties and methods.
 5. The mixins follow the order of Left-To-Right when copying properties and